cobyqa/cobyqa/docs/source/algo/linalg.bvtcg.rst

 the trust-region condition being automatically ensured by the choice of :math:`s`.
 To solve approximately such a problem, `bvtcg` seeks for the greatest reduction in the objective function for a range of equally spaced values of :math:`\theta`, chosen to ensure the feasibility of the iterates.
-If the value of the approximate solution is restricted by a bound, it is added to the working set :math:`\mathcal{I}`, and the refinement procedure is restarted.
+If the value of the approximate solution is restricted by a bound, it is added to the working set :math:`\mathcal{I}^k`, and the refinement procedure is restarted.
-Since the working set is only increased, this procedure terminates in at most :math:`n - \abs{\mathcal{I}}`, where :math:`\abs{\mathcal{I}}` denotes the number of active bounds at the end of the constrained truncated conjugate gradient procedure.
+Since the working set is only increased, this procedure terminates in at most :math:`n - \abs{\mathcal{I}^k}`, where :math:`\abs{\mathcal{I}^k}` denotes the number of active bounds at the end of the constrained truncated conjugate gradient procedure.

 .. bibliography::
     :labelprefix: B